SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/ChangeData/3-1-Preparation.md

 # 3.1 Preparation
 We have created metadata and have seen how we can retrieve information from the database.
 The next piece in our puzzle is to modify the data. `JPAODataGetHandler` is by purpose not able to handle those request.
 It has to be replaced by `JPAODataCRUDHandler`.

 Before we start, we need to do some preparation steps.
 First we need a tool to perform our requests.
-This could be e.g. Postman for Google Chrome, which is used her, or an compatible tool like HttpRequest for Firefox or SOAPUI.
+This could be e.g. Postman for Google Chrome or an compatible tool like HttpRequest for Firefox or SOAPUI.

-When we make changes, we need also some logic therefore we want to create a new package _tutorial.modify_ which will be the container for the corresponding classes.
-Last, but not least we switch the service implementation, as mentioned, to use `JPAODataCRUDHandler`, so that it looks as follows:
+When we make changes, we need also some logic, therefore we want to create a new package _tutorial.modify_, which will be the container for the corresponding classes.
+Last but not least we switch the service implementation, as mentioned, to use `JPAODataCRUDHandler`, so that it looks as follows:

 ```Java
 package tutorial.service;